CONTENT

 Integrations

 Netvisor also supports decimal VAT rates in terms of the interface.
-This already works in most interface resources, and we will ensure the remaining interface resources support decimal VAT percentages in good time.

 When importing material through the interface, the VAT percentage comes from another system, so the connected system must be able to produce a decimal VAT percentage for the material.
-We have informed our software partners who have built the integration and instructed them to ensure that the software connected to Netvisor is ready to handle VAT percentages in decimal form.
-Integration partners also have the opportunity to test the change in the test environment.

 To import material with a decimal VAT percentage through the interface to Netvisor, the VAT rate must be established in Netvisor.
 If you want to import material with the new VAT rate before the VAT rate is added to Netvisor, the VAT rate must be established in Netvisor. (see section Settings).

-Rackbeat inventory management
+Rackbeat stock management

 Payroll and travel